FAQs

 How much does it cost to trade?

-Second Sundays Andover is operated on a 15% turnover rent of gross takings.
+Second Sundays Andover is operated on a 15% turnover rent of gross takings which is capped at £50.
 So for example if you were to take £100 on the day, your pitch fee would be £15.
-It is up to you to declare your takings within 24 hours of the event so we can issue an invoice.
+It is up to you to declare your takings within 24 hours of the event.

 Why is the pitch fee operated on a percentage basis?